Bookcase in the Master Office

 The drapes are sheers from Ikea that I cut to size and hung on the centers of the old roller shades that were in the room.
 The hangers from the shades were already there so I figured I might as well use them!

 The green fabric on the throw pillows is what I’m planning on using for the drapes around the large window to make it fill out the wall behind the bed.
+But, have you ever thought of having the same hotel pillows in your own home?
+You should consider getting the best hotel pillow for 2020 and sleep as comfortable as you always wished you did.

 Notice that there is electricity in the room.
 Stefan knocked that out Thursday evening while I was sewing pillow cases and curtains.
 The bedding is Lauren by Ralph Lauren that I’ve had since before we bought the house.
 I love the colors.